Memoirist, poet, and author of Solito

 Memory, Writing, and Trauma

 The written word can be an invaluable tool to process trauma and attempt to extract reason from the unthinkable.
 Javier Zamora has been doing so since childhood, when under the urging of a counselor, he created his first book about his experience as a migrant.
-Zamora shares his mental health journey—including how writing his memoir, Solito, helped him uncover deeply buried memories—and the life-saving combination of writing, therapy, and mental health, especially for children and adults experiencing PTSD.
+Zamora shares his mental health journey—including how writing his memoir, Solito, helped him uncover and begin to process his deeply buried memories —and the life-saving combination of writing, therapy, and mental health, especially for children and adults experiencing PTSD.

 The Emotional Power of Poetry